nmandery/batyr/MANUAL.md

     # of a pull request
     #
     # Optional
     # Type: Unquoted String.
-Attirbute filter as described in the OGR documentation
+Attribute filter as described in the OGR documentation
     #       at http://www.gdal.org/ogr/ogr_sql.html in the section of the
     #       WHERE-clause
     # Default: empty